mawais-afz/java-interview-questions/java-basics.md

    Java is a popular, versatile, and object-oriented programming language known for its "write once, run anywhere" capability.
 It was developed by Sun Microsystems (now owned by Oracle) in 1995.
 Java is used for developing a wide range of applications, including desktop, web, mobile, and enterprise software.

+2. **Why is Java Dynamic?**

+   Java is considered dynamic due to several key features:

+   - **Dynamic Class Loading**: Java can load classes at runtime as needed, rather than loading all classes at startup
+   - **Reflection**: Allows programs to examine and modify their structure and behavior at runtime
+   - **Late Binding**: Method calls are resolved at runtime rather than compile time
+   - **Dynamic Memory Allocation**: Objects are allocated memory dynamically at runtime
+   - **Runtime Polymorphism**: The specific method implementation to be executed is determined at runtime
+   - **Dynamic Array Bounds**: Array bounds are checked dynamically at runtime
+   - **Dynamic Security**: Security policies can be configured and enforced at runtime

-2. **Explain the main idea behind Java and the concept of Write Once, Run Anywhere**
+3. **Explain the main idea behind Java and the concept of Write Once, Run Anywhere**

    The main idea behind Java is to create a language that is simple, secure, and platform-independent.
 The concept of "Write Once, Run Anywhere" (WORA) is one of Java's core principles, which means: